 What to Expect During A Hearing Test

-- If you are coming to see Dr. Mercer for a hearing evaluation, you will receive paperwork to fill out before you come to the office.
+- If you are coming to see Dr. Mercer or Dr. Major for a hearing evaluation, you will receive paperwork to fill out before you come to the office.
 When you arrive you’ll be greeted by either Valerie or Venia and put at ease by our hypoallergenic service dog, Little Hawk, a loving golden doodle.
 (If you are uncomfortable with the dog, no worries!
 We understand.
 Just let the staff know and we’ll put him away for the duration of your visit!
 He, or we, won’t get our feelings hurt.)

 - We’ll collect personal identifying information and your insurance cards to scan.
 We’ll likely have you pose for a photo, too!
 We love to put a face to a name and recognize you the next time you come.
 We don’t share your photo with anyone.
 It just helps us give you more personalized attention.

-- Dr. Mercer rarely runs behind with her schedule, so you’ll be called back in a timely fashion.
+- Both Dr. Mercer and Dr. Major rarely run behind with their schedule, so you’ll be called back in a timely fashion.
 There won’t be time to watch an episode of your favorite show and only a short time to read your book.
 (If you aren’t seen on time, know it’s because someone before you needs just a little bit more time; if you need a bit more, you’ll get it too!)

-- When Dr. Mercer calls you back, she’ll take a peek in your ears and sometimes even show you what she sees on the computer screen.
-If there is an abnormality, she’ll even take a photo and put it in your record to refer to in the future or to send to another physician.
+- When Dr. Mercer or Dr. Major calls you back, they’ll take a peek in your ears and sometimes even show you what they see on the computer screen.
+If there is an abnormality, they’ll even take a photo and put it in your record to refer to in the future or to send to another physician.